-Enhancing the town centre - We will promote the regeneration of Maidstone town centre as a high quality retail and leisure destination, and as a place to live and work.
+Enhancing Maidstone town centre - We will promote the regeneration of Maidstone town centre as a high quality retail and leisure destination, and as a place to live and work.

-Meeting the skills needs - We will ensure that residents are equipped with skills for work and that the skills needs of businesses are being met.
-We will support the expansion of the Higher Education sector to increase the number of graduates in the workforce, supporting initiatives such as the Kent Institute of Medicine and Surgery (KIMS) and Maidstone Medical Campus, as well as the University of the Creative Arts (UCA) expansion at Maidstone Studios.
+Meeting the skills needs - By working closely with our partners we will ensure that residents are equipped with skills for work and that the skills needs of businesses are being met.
+We will encourage better careers advice in schools and promote apprenticeships and work experience placements in the Council and with businesses.
+We will support the expansion of the Higher Education sector to increase the number of graduates in the workforce, supporting initiatives such as the Kent Institute of Medicine and Surgery (KIMS) and Kent Medical Campus (KMC)8, as well as the University of the Creative Arts (UCA) expansion at Maidstone Studios.